IreriVIkki/PitchesIP/README.md

 -   bootstrap css framework has been used for the styling as well

+-   Jinja2 has been used for templating of the project

 ## Project Description

-This is a web-app built for providing quotes to the user.

--   Users can also **add** and **delete** quotes - this feature will much effective once a login system has been established but for now it just shows a basic exaple of how the project works.
+This is a web-app where users can come and share their ideas on how they can best pitch an idea to potential investors.
+Users can then have those pitches commeted on and share better ways of imporving on their pitches

+-   Users can **add** and **delete** pitches _the deleting part is not yet implemented_ - thuis feature can only be accessed by users who are logged in.
+If you don't have an account you can navigate to the signup page and crate a new account

--   Users also get to see how long ago a quote was posted
+-   Users also get to see how long ago a pitch was posted

--   users can also **upvote** and **downvote** quotes that they like or don't like.
+-   users can also **upvote** and **downvote** pitches that they like or don't like.

--   A quote of the day is showed up top.
-The quote that makes it to the quote of the day is that which has the most upvotes

--   On the left side is a column of quotes on pictures. \*\*Future plans include making the images auto scroll upwards

--   Users should click on the **add new** quote to get rid of any input before adding a new quote.

--   The **refresh** button updates all the quotes after user adds a new one and also updates quote of the day to the current one.
+-   users can leave comments on quotes _it is advisable that this featre be used aacordingly and appropriately_

+-   later plans include choosing quotes of the day based on quotes with the best _upvote to downvote ration_

+-   On the home page there is a image slider that shows users what the benefits of using the website are and motivate them to sign up imediately

+-   Users who have signed in get a dashboard where they can manage their posts including **Editing**, **Deleting**, _a future plan include adding a statistics section where users can see the progress of their posts_

+-   Finally is to add a section where users can **_Delete Their Accounts_** if they want to.
+Password confirs=mation will be required for this step to work

 ## Set up instructions

-## Set up instructions

-to start reading adding and deleting quotes, simply click on this [link](https://irerivikki.github.io/core-ip-1-diary/ "BestLifeQuotes.com") to visit the website.
+to start reading adding and deleting pitches, simply click on this [link](hhttps://github.com/IreriVIkki/PitchesIP/ "ElevatorpPitches.com") to visit the website, or click here to visit the [Git Hub](hhttps://github.com/IreriVIkki/PitchesIP/ "ElevatorpPitches.com") repository for the project.

 ## copyright and license